computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 language you use to write those commands.
 There exist other shells, such as `zsh` or `fish`, but we will stick to `bash`.
 When you type commands into the shell, we refer to these as bash commands.
 When you write a file with a long sequence of these command, we call that a bash program.

 In order to learn bash, we've picked 3 hopefully useful commands for you to implement.
+These questions might be tricky; you should take advantage of Piazza and TA office hours for guidance.

-When you've finished getting your solutions working on the command line, use the template file `bash_questions.py` which can be downloaded [here](downloads/hw1/bash_questions.py), . and copy your solutions into the appriorate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*
+When you've finished getting your solutions working on the command line, use the template file `bash_questions.py` which can be downloaded [here](downloads/hw1/bash_questions.py), and copy your solutions into the appriorate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*

 ### 1.1.
 Creating a Vocabulary